C R EPunch

 A sourced brief, not a commentary feed.

 A sourcing pipeline runs against ~30 CRE feeds — trade press, data providers, public filings, official data, and regional business journals.
-An editor reviews the candidate set, picks the lead, and writes the issue.
-The pipeline ensures nothing important gets missed.
+A human editor reviews the candidate set, picks the lead, and writes the issue.
+The pipeline ensures fewer signals get missed.
 The editor decides what gets said.

 • SOURCEDEvery claim links back to its source.
 Trepp, CRED iQ, FRED, SEC filings, trade press, public records.